-An outage caused, for example, by air conditioning failure or natural disaster.
+Outage caused e.g. by air condition failure or natural disaster.

 information-content-security

 Besides a local abuse of data and systems the information security can be endangered by a successful account or application compromise.
 Furthermore attacks are possible that intercept and access information during transmission (wiretapping, spoofing or hijacking).
 Human/configuration/software error can also be the cause.